 The instruction leaflet is very detailed and explains clearly how and why we get a build up of dead skin on our feet and how exactly Footer works to remedy this.

 Nothing, feet look and feel exactly the same as before.

 Same as above, no change.

-A little bit of dryness, but nothing dramatic, apart from when my foot caught the cover of the duvet which has a slight raised design, and the rough skin snagged against it – not pleasant!
+A little bit of dryness, but nothing dramatic, apart from when my foot caught the cover of the duvet which has a slightly raised design, and the rough skin snagged against it – not pleasant!

 Game on!
 We’re talking serious flaps of skin now, but I can already see lovely pink skin showing through on the arches.

-You must tell everyone in the house what you’re doing though, because no matter how careful you are i.e. wearing trainer socks (top tip) and keeping feet covered all the time, stray bits of skin will shed.
-My son had a gross out moment when he found what he thought was a dead moth on the bathroom floor…
+You must tell everyone in the house what you’re doing though because no matter how careful you are i.e. wearing trainer socks (top tip) and keeping feet covered all the time, stray bits of skin will shed.
+My son had a gross-out moment when he found what he thought was a dead moth on the bathroom floor…

 I defy anyone not to have a gentle tug at the particularly long pieces of dead skin, but try to resist, skin must fall off of its own accord.
-That said, I’m afraid I did pull at a crispy piece of skin on my big toe and of course pulled too far and now it’s little bit sore.
+That said, I’m afraid I did pull at a crispy piece of skin on my big toe and of course, pulled too far and now it’s a little bit sore.
 I’m going to soak my feet later in plain warm water.

 Apart from the fact that your feet aren’t particularly pretty to look at during the process, I’ve found the experience to be relatively hassle free.
 The dead skin is just peeling, which is painless.
 Feet won’t feel flakey or excessively dry – which would’ve been very uncomfortable.
 I’m also pleased to say that the skin on the top of my feet isn’t dry at all.